kontena/pharos-docs/terraform.md

-# Usage with Terraform
+# Deploying Kontena Pharos Cluster with Terraform

-Pharos Cluster can read information from [Terraform](https://www.terraform.io/) json output.
-In this scenario cluster.yml contents can be partially read from Terraform json output.
+The `pharos` CLI tool can read information from [Terraform](https://www.terraform.io/) JSON output.
+In this scenario `cluster.yml` contents can be partially read from Terraform JSON output.

-Terraform output json integration can be enabled with `--tf-json` option, for example:
+Terraform output JSON integration can be enabled with `--tf-json` option, for example:

 ```bash
 $ pharos up -c cluster.yml --tf-json tf.json